 Our Permaculture Journey…

 Originally from Scone in the Hunter Valley, I spent my earliest years on my grandparents’ farm.
 After that I lived in neighbouring small country towns before the all-too-common rural rite-of-passage propelled me initially to bigger nearby towns, a varied working life and the city but I always knew I’d end up back living in the country in an old house.

 We relocated from Sydney to the Nambucca Valley -where my husband’s farming family comes from, he was born and spent his early childhood- in December 2015, and after taking a holiday break to travel around Australia in 2016 I began studying fulltime in 2017 towards a new direction.

-Our home, “Sunshine Cottage” is located in the village of Taylors Arm, NSW surrounded by trees, fields, hills amidst the subtropical Nambucca Valley landscape.
+Our home, “Sunshine Cottage” is located in the hinterland village of Taylors Arm, on the Mid North / Coffs Coast of NSW surrounded by trees, fields, hills amidst the subtropical Nambucca Valley landscape.
 A 1930’s dwelling on a fully fenced 822 sqm [close enough to the typical Australian dream quarter acre block], it enables us to enjoy the surrounding rural environment without having to

 afford maintain a large property.